meritechsolutions/azm_db_merge/SETUP.md

 - Install other dependencies:
   - Ubuntu:
+    *for PostgreSQL:
     sudo pip install psycopg2==2.6.1
-    sudo apt-get install unixodbc-dev
+    *for MSSQL - not tested on Ubuntu though:* sudo apt-get install unixodbc-dev
     sudo pip install pyodbc
   - Windows:
-    pip install psycopg2==2.6.1
+    *for PostgreSQL - not tested on Windows though: pip install psycopg2==2.6.1
+    *for MSSQL:*
     pip install pyodbc

 Next, except for merging into sqlite3 databases - you need to configure